kubeflow/website/content/en/docs/components/katib/user-guides/hp-tuning/configure-algorithm.md

 When an Experiment is created, one algorithm service as Kubernetes Deployment will be created.
 Then Katib asks for new sets of parameters via `GetSuggestions` gRPC call.
 After that, Katib creates new Trials according to the sets and observe the outcome.
-When the Trials are finished, Katib tells the metrics of the finished trials to the algorithm, and ask another new sets.
+When the Trials are finished, Katib tells the metrics of the finished Trials to the algorithm, and ask another new sets.

 ### Create a new Algorithm Service